tecton-ai/tecton-mcp/README.md

 > Query Tecton's Examples Index and tell me something about BatchFeatureViews and how they differ from StreamFeatureViews.
 Also look at the SDK Reference.

 If no calls are made to Tecton MCP tools, you may need to restart Cursor or reload your Cursor window to ensure new tools are properly registered.

+### Diagnosing Your Environment

+The Tecton MCP Server includes a diagnostic tool that automatically checks for common configuration issues and version mismatches.
+To run diagnostics, ask the Cursor Agent:

+> Use the Tecton diagnostics tool to check my environment setup and let me know if there are any version mismatches or configuration issues.

+The diagnostic tool will:
+- Compare Tecton versions between your MCP server and local environment
+- Check authentication status and current workspace
+- Provide specific recommendations for fixing any detected issues
+- Guide you through version alignment if mismatches are found

+This is especially useful when:
+- Setting up the MCP server for the first time
+- Troubleshooting unexpected behavior
+- Ensuring version compatibility after updates

 ### Start AI-Assisted Feature Engineering :-)